predsci/sunRunner3D-manuscript/README.md

 ```
 mpirun -np 32 ./pluto -no-x3par -restart 1 1>log 2>err &
 ```
-Here too, all your results will be generated in the `output` directory and you can track the CME run progression using:
+Here too, all your results will be generated in the `output` subdirectory and you can track the CME run progression using:
 ```
-tail output/pluto.0.log
+tail -f output/pluto.0.log
 ```

 # Generating Figures